top of page

 You’ll be reading a topic weekly at your meetings, for example, Assurance of Salvation, discussing it, and applying its truth to your life.
 Between sessions, you’ll read a chapter in the New Testament daily, beginning with Matthew.
 You’ll record what you’re learning and applying in the Devotional Journal, which begins on page 129.

 At each meeting, you’ll share briefly what God has been teaching you through your devotional reading.
-That will help you stay accountable and spend time reading and applying God’s word daily at home and in a bible study.
+That will help you stay accountable and spend time reading and applying God’s word daily at home and in a small group Bible study.
 These small group meetings are a vital part of a church assimilation strategy to connect people to your church.

 Becoming more like Savior Jesus Christ requires…